apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
 id | `string` | The id of the entity.
 The default value is the name of the entity.
 If the Entity has an explicit id value, it can be addressed using the URI fragment `#{id}`.
-If it does not have an explicit id value, it can be addressed using the URI fragment `#{entity name}` For more infomation on this, see the [Rapier data model decription](https://github.com/apigee-labs/rapier/blob/master/data_model.md) query_paths | `string` or `array` of [Query Path](#query_path) | If the value is a string, it is interpreted as a space-deliminated list of `query paths`. well_known_URLs | `string` or `array` of URLs | Well-known URLs at which a resource of this entity type can be found.
+If it does not have an explicit id value, it can be addressed using the URI fragment `#{entity name}`.
+For more infomation on this, see the [Rapier data model decription](https://github.com/apigee-labs/rapier/blob/master/data_model.md) query_paths | `string` or `array` of [Query Path](#query_path) | If the value is a string, it is interpreted as a space-deliminated list of `query paths`. well_known_URLs | `string` or `array` of URLs | Well-known URLs at which a resource of this entity type can be found.
 If the value is a string, it is interpreted as a space-deliminated list of URLs.
 If the value is an array, each item is interpreted as a single URL.
 URLs must be path-absolute - i.e. they must begin with a single '/'. properties | [Properties](#properties) | The properties of the entity.
 This is the standard JSON Schema `properties` property, with some Rapier extensions.